HumanSignal/label-studio/docs/source/templates/taxonomy.md

 ### API taxonomies

 When using this format, child nodes are only loaded when requested.
-Parent nodes are specified using `"isLeaf"=false` and child nodes are called through the `path` parameter.
+Parent nodes are specified using `"isLeaf": false` and child nodes are called through the `path` parameter.

-For example, `taxonomy_file?path=node1` where `node1` is the alias (if specified) or the value (if no alias is specified).
+For example, `taxonomy_api_url?path=node1` where `node1` is the alias (if specified) or the value (if no alias is specified).
 Therefore you must ensure that your API supports the `path` parameter.

 #### Taxonomy API spec